Impatience Is a Cruel Friend… (here’s a lasting solution)

-But there was a resignation in her frustration, she knew that giving in to the impatience was not the way to speed things up.
+There was a resignation, though, in her frustration, and a slight amusement.
+She knew that giving in to the impatience was not the way to speed things up.

-This is so common in our instant society, where we can go online and find out anything at the click of a button, have our deliveries the next day, or even sooner in some parts of the world.
+Which is how it is for many of us.
+We live in what seems like an ‘instant’ society, where we can go online and find out anything at the click of a button, have our deliveries the next day, or even sooner in some parts of the world.

 And for what?
 It doesn’t seem to make us happier.
 Nor is it usually very effective at getting others to respond to our frantic demands!

-Often the advice is to take a breath, slow down and tell yourself to be patient.
-But, to me, that sounds like trying to talk myself into something I don’t believe.
+You’ll hear people say, ‘take a breath, slow down and tell yourself to be patient.’
+All fine and good for the person who said it, but it can be heard (at least to me!) like trying to talk myself into something I don’t believe.
 Sure, I can do that — or at least try — but it feels like I’m going against the grain of what’s true.

 A deeper place to look, I find, is to look at where my fundamental well-being comes from.
 To look at how I dance with life, and where my experience comes from.

 For my client, the report she was waiting for looked as if it affected the well-being of her team.